kulikala/amplify-workshop/README.md

 # amplify-workshop

-> AWS Amplify Workshop with Vue.js
+> Sample app based on AWS Amplify Workshop with Vue.js

 This is a sample application built with AWS Amplify, and you can `amplify init --app` with this repository